-Spartanburg Methodist College is fully in compliance with the "Drug Free Schools and Communities Act Amendments of 1989, Public Law 101-226, which requires that, as a condition of receiving funds or any other form of financial assistance under any Federal program, an institution of higher education must certify that it has adopted and implemented a program to prevent the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees" (Federal Register, April 24, 1990, pp. 17384-17398).
+Spartanburg Methodist College is in compliance with the "Drug Free Schools and Communities Act Amendments of 1989, Public Law 101-226, which requires that, as a condition of receiving funds or any other form of financial assistance under any Federal program, an institution of higher education must certify that it has adopted and implemented a program to prevent the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees" (Federal Register, April 24, 1990, pp. 17384-17398).

-The College has an active drug education and prevention program for students and staff, and our standards of conduct clearly prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on or off campus, or as part of any of its activities.
+The SMC alcohol policy features a robust educational component paired with assistance for students who develop an issue of dependence or addiction.
+For our students who choose to legally drink alcohol, we will encourage them to practice "judicious use with deliberate and intentional restraint" (Book of Discipline, 2016).
+Our goal is to help these students develop a healthy relationship with alcohol that will serve them throughout their life.
+The College has an active drug education and prevention program for students and employees, and our standards of conduct clearly prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees on or off campus, or as part of any of its activities.
 Offenders are subject to disciplinary action up to and including dismissal from the College, and/or prosecution under the law.
+The SMC Experience designs, promotes, and carries out a year-round program of alcohol and drug education that includes posters, exhibits, brochures, speakers and television presentations on the risks of alcohol and drug use and abuse.
+Information is available from SMCX Wellness.

-The Professional and Student Development Office designs, promotes and carries out a yearround program of alcohol and drug education that includes posters, exhibits, brochures, speakers and television presentations on the risks of alcohol and drug use and abuse.
-Information is available in the Counseling Center and in the College Health Center.
 Students and staff may receive confidential, and non-punitive, counseling for personal or family problems related to drug and alcohol use and abuse.
-Resources include the College Counseling, the College Chaplain and the Community Wellness Staff for resident students.
+Resources for students include the College Counseling staff, the College Chaplain, and any member of the SMCX Community team.
 Referral to the Forrester Center on a confidential basis is available.
 It should be understood, however, that counseling does not shield a student from discipline by legal or College authorities should drug, or alcohol use continue or should the student be apprehended.